 Best for: Teen creators and young adults who want to make eye-catching videos with animated text, transitions, and effects that stand out on any social media platform.

 How is it different from TikTok?
 Funimate focuses on post-production effects and editing features rather than live recording.
-You’ll find advanced animation tools and transitions, ideal for creators seeking to elevate their content with advanced polish.
+You’ll find advanced animation tools, ideal for creators seeking to elevate their content with advanced polish.

 Best TikTok alternatives for kids